Get Screened

 - Albertaprecisionlabs.ca or call 1-877-868-6848

-You can view your FIT results online if you have a MyAHS Connect account.
-MyAHS Connect is available to all MyHealth Records users.
+You can view your FIT results online if you have a MyChart (formerly MyAHS Connect) account.
+MyChart is available to all MyHealth Records users.
+Sign up for MyChart by creating a verified Alberta.ca account and registering for MyHealth Records.

-Will my FIT result be sent to my family doctor if I ordered my FIT kit online or by phone?
+Will my results be sent to my healthcare provider if I ordered my FIT kit online or by phone?

-If your result is abnormal you will need to make an appointment with your family doctor or regular healthcare provider to discuss the need for a colonoscopy.
-If you do not have a regular healthcare provider your result letter will provide a list of resources to help find a family doctor in your area.
+If your result is abnormal you will need to make an appointment with your healthcare provider to discuss the need for a colonoscopy.
+If you do not have a healthcare provider a nurse from Primary Care Alberta will provide you with some resources to help you find a healthcare provider in your area.

-You will need to book an appointment with your family doctor as soon as possible to discuss your abnormal result and follow-up testing.
+You will need to book an appointment with your healthcare provider as soon as possible to discuss your abnormal result and follow-up testing.

 What is a colonoscopy?